 DRUG INTERACTIONS FOR POMALYST

 Avoid concomitant use of POMALYST with strong inhibitors of CYP1A2.
-Consider alternative treatments.
-If a strong CYP1A2 inhibitor must be used, reduce POMALYST dose by 50%.
+If concomitant use of a strong CYP1A2 inhibitor is unavoidable, reduce POMALYST dose to 2 mg.

-Pregnancy: See Boxed WARNINGS.
-If pregnancy does occur during treatment, immediately discontinue the drug and refer patient to an obstetrician/gynecologist experienced in reproductive toxicity for further evaluation and counseling.
+Pregnancy: See Boxed WARNINGS for POMALYST: If pregnancy does occur during treatment, immediately discontinue the drug and refer patient to an obstetrician/gynecologist experienced in reproductive toxicity for further evaluation and counseling.
 There is a POMALYST pregnancy exposure registry that monitors pregnancy outcomes in females exposed to POMALYST during pregnancy as well as female partners of male patients who are exposed to POMALYST.
 This registry is also used to understand the root cause for the pregnancy.
-Report any suspected fetal exposure to POMALYST to the FDA via the MedWatch program at 1-800-FDA-1088 and also to Celgene Corporation at 1-888-423-5436.
+Report any suspected fetal exposure to POMALYST to the FDA via the MedWatch program at 1-800-FDA-1088 and also to Celgene Corporation, a Bristol Myers Squibb company, at 1-888-423-5436.

-Lactation: There is no information regarding the presence of pomalidomide in human milk, the effects of POMALYST on the breastfed child, or the effects of POMALYST on milk production.
+Lactation: There is no information regarding the presence of pomalidomide or elotuzumab in human milk, the effects of POMALYST or EMPLICITI on the breastfed child, or the effects of POMALYST or EMPLICITI on milk production.
 Pomalidomide was excreted in the milk of lactating rats.
-Because many drugs are excreted in human milk and because of the potential for adverse reactions in a breastfed child from POMALYST, advise women not to breastfeed during treatment with POMALYST.
+Because many drugs are excreted in human milk and because of the potential for adverse reactions in a breastfed child from POMALYST, advise women not to breastfeed during treatment with POMALYST or POMALYST in combination with EMPLICITI.

 Pediatric Use: Safety and effectiveness have not been established in pediatric patients.